-The methods for non-surgical laser skin tightening used for facial procedures can be customized for skin tightening on other areas of the body.
-The laser settings can be adjusted for to treat the thicker skin of the body.
-Special laser handpieces are changed to be able to cover larger and wider areas of skin.
-As with facial skin, the scientific principle is applied to the body – treating the backbone of the skin (dermis) to contract (tighten) and produce collagen as response to heat stimulation of the laser.
-The precise control of heat and width of the laser beam ensures effective skin treatment without excess heat which can damage skin and fat tissue
+The methods for non-surgical laser skin tightening for the face can be customized for skin tightening in other areas of the body.
+Laser settings can be adjusted to treat the thicker skin of the body.
+Special laser handpieces are changed to be able to cover larger, and wider areas of skin.
+As with facial skin, the scientific principle is applied to the body – treating the backbone of the skin (dermis) to contract (tighten) and generate collagen as a response to heat stimulation of the laser.
+The precise control of heat, and width of the laser beam ensures effective skin treatment, without excess heat which can damage skin and fat tissue

-Laser skin tightening can be applied to areas of loose skin such as the abdomen, thighs, buttocks, arms, neck, back, decolletage, and breasts.
+Laser skin tightening can be applied to areas with loose skin such as the abdomen, thighs, buttocks, arms, neck, back, decolletage, and breasts.

 Laser treatment can be used for moderate non-surgical fat reduction for areas such as the buttocks, arms, obliques (sides of the lower back), and thighs.

-The original standard of laser skin tightening (in the early 90’s) is fully ablative treatment – light and heat energy applied to fully or partially remove layers of skin (epidermis) and transferring heat to the backbone of the skin, or the dermis, which forms the support structure of the skin.
-When the target temperature, between 43-50 degrees celsius (depending on the individual patient) of controlled heat reaches the dermis, the dermis contracts.
+The original standard of laser skin tightening (in the early 90’s) was fully ablative treatment – light and heat energy applied to fully or partially remove layers of skin (epidermis) and transferring heat to the backbone of the skin (dermis) which forms the support structure of the skin.
+When the target temperature between 43-50 degrees celsius (depending on the individual patient) of controlled heat reaches the dermis, the dermis contracts.
 The dermis responds to this heat as an injury, and reacts with a healing response by producing more collagen.

-With a little recovery time, the outer skin layer (the dermis) is replaced by a fresh new skin layer, supported by new collagen generated at the dermis for a fresh, visible youthful skin texture.
+With a little recovery time, the outer skin layer (the epidermis) is replaced by a fresh new skin layer, supported by new collagen generated at the dermis for a visibly fresh, youthful skin texture.
 The tightened dermis gives the skin the tautness of younger skin.

 Non-ablative laser skin tightening uses beams of energy to penetrate into the deeper layers of the dermis without ablating the outer layer of the skin (epidermis).
-While results may not be as significant as fully ablative treatment, non-ablative skin tightening can create impressive results making the skin more smooth with less recovery time.
-This option is more practical for people needing to go back to work in about 1 week or before an important event such as a wedding.
-Facial laser treatment can also be the best option in summer months when more direct sun exposure and heat can cause the exposed dermis from fully ablative treatments at greater risk of hyperpigmentation.
+While results may not be as significant as fully ablative treatment, non-ablative skin tightening can create impressive results making the skin more smooth, with less recovery time.
+This option is more practical for people needing to go back to work in about 1 week, or before an important event such as a wedding.
+Facial laser treatment can also be the best option in summer months when more direct sun exposure and heat can put the exposed dermis from fully ablative treatments at a greater risk of hyperpigmentation.

-Non-ablative procedures including non-surgical skin tightening for areas such as neck and buttocks, but without the downtime.
+Non-ablative procedures include non-surgical skin tightening for areas such as the neck, and buttocks, but without the downtime.

-Longer exposure of non-ablative laser settings can also be used for non-surgical fat reduction, while keeping outer skin layer intact in the process.
+Longer exposure of non-ablative laser settings can also be used for non-surgical fat reduction, while keeping the outer skin layer intact.

 The neck is an important part of facial rejuvenation, but is often overlooked.
 The neck is prone to several aging and body changes that can be treated with lasers.

-Neck skin can be thinned and loose, which leads to lines around the neck, to skin hanging from the chin area.
-The application of thermal energy can tighten the dermis and and generate collagen at the neck, resulting in a firmer, tighter look, with improvement in deep lines and a smoother texture.
-The heat from the laser treatment induces a collagen response in both fully ablative and non-ablative settings in the neck area to tighten the backbone of the skin at the level of the dermis.
-Tightening does provide a mild lifting effect for the neck through dermis contraction.
+Neck skin can be thinned and loose, which lead to lines around the neck, to skin hanging from the chin area.
+The application of thermal energy can tighten the dermis, and generate collagen at the neck, resulting in a firmer, tighter look, with improvement in deep lines, and smoother textured skin.
+The heat from the laser treatment induces a collagen response in both fully ablative, and non-ablative settings in the neck area to tighten the backbone of the skin at the dermal level.
+Tightening can provide a mild lifting effect for the neck through dermis contraction.

-The breasts can be affected from stretch marks from pregnancy/ childbirth/ breastfeeding and the effects of aging.
-Visible stretch marks are the result of the increasing laxity of the dermis due to enlargement of breasts in lactation, which reduce again when milk production is reduced.
+The breasts can be affected from stretch marks from pregnancy/ childbirth/ breastfeeding, and the effects of aging.
+Visible stretch marks are the result of the increasing laxity of the dermis due to enlargement of breasts in lactation, which recurs when milk production is reduced.
 Larger and heavier breasts in women who have not gone through childbirth can also show stretch marks even if they never had children.
-Laser treatment of this area can cause the underlying dermis of the breast skin to contract and tighten, and produce more collagen to reduce visible stretch marks and give slight lifting effect to the breasts.
+Laser treatment of this area can cause the underlying dermis of the breast skin to contract and tighten, and produce more collagen to reduce visible stretch marks, and give a slight lifting effect to the breasts.

-Stretch marks, or medically termed as striae distensae, are the result of the loosening of the backbone of the skin, or the dermis, resulting in visible streaks or stripes on the skin surface.
+Stretch marks, or medically termed as striae distensae, are the result of the loosening of the backbone of the skin (the dermis), resulting in visible streaks or stripes on the skin surface.
 Stretch marks have various causes, from the stretching of the abdominal skin due to childbirth, post-weight loss in various parts of the body, and at the breasts as mentioned previously.